There will reportedly be no mainline 'Call Of Duty' game in 2023

-The Call Of Duty series will not receive a new mainline title in 2023, the first time in nearly two decades, creeps
+The Call Of Duty series will not receive a new mainline title in 2023, the first time in nearly two decades.

 Activision is reportedly pushing back the upcoming 2023 entry in the series after the most recent installment, 2021’s Call Of Duty: Vanguard from Sledgehammer Games, failed to live up to the company’s expectations.
 The 2023 entry is allegedly being developed by Call Of Duty: Black Ops Cold War maker Treyarch.